new york secrets

 by Anna Balkrishna and Erin O’Hara

 Photo: Ed Yourdon (via Flickr)

 Hidden Subway Station Beneath City Hall

 Another underground masterpiece is even more secretive: the Underbelly Project is a clandestine "gallery" consisting of street art installed on the walls of an abandoned subway station, the whereabouts of which had been unknown to everyone but the artists and the attendees of the gallery's one and only open night (which happened over the summer of 2010).
-Though rumors have circulated that the station is above the G train's Broadway stop in Williamsburg, don't try to see for yourself—not only is it dark and dangerous, but it is also illegal; there have been at least 20 arrests of trespassers trying to visit the space. —Erin O'Hara
+Though rumors have circulated that the installation is located in a never-used South 4th Street stop in Williamsburg, don't try to see for yourself—not only is it dark and dangerous, but it is also illegal; there have been at least 20 arrests of trespassers trying to visit the space. —Erin O'Hara